 Yashicamat 124G camera review

 The camera itself is very simple and only contains a few components.
-On the right of the camera body are the film advance crank and the shot counter.
-The film advance crank feels very strong and gives a nice clicky sound as you advance the film to the next frame but each frame that you advance does not really take a full revolution of the crank so you often have to reverse the direction of the crank to put the crank away.
+On the right side of the camera body are the film advance crank and the shot counter.
+The film advance crank feels very strong and gives a nice clicky sound as you advance the film to the next frame.
+However, each frame you advance does not really take a full revolution of the crank, so you often have to reverse the direction of the crank to put it away.
 I really wish the crank would rotate a complete revolution for each frame.

-The film crank is strong and well made but makes sure to store it in the correct position otherwise it can hook on your clothing while you are walking around.
+The film crank is strong and well made but make sure to store it in the correct position otherwise, it can hook on your clothing while you are walking around.

 The heart and soul of a TLR camera is the lens unit.
-This is where all the camera control is located and the shutter button.
-The first thing that you will notice is the two lens.
-The lens at the top is your taking lens.
-This is the lens that you focus through.
-It is usually slower than the camera lens.
-The bottom lens is the main shooting lens and this camera has a YASHINON 80 mm f3.5 lens, which is composed of 4 elements in 3 groups.
+This is where all the camera controls are located, along with the shutter button.
+The first thing you will notice is the two lenses.
+The lens at the top is your viewing lens.
+This is the lens that you focus through; it is usually slower than the shooting lens.
+The bottom lens is the main shooting lens, and this camera has a YASHINON 80 mm f/3.5 lens, which is composed of 4 elements in 3 groups.
 Under the lens and to the right-hand side is the shutter button.
-The shutter button is threaded and I usually use soft trigger with it.
-The shutter can also be locked by twisting it to the little red L sign on the body, which is good when you are traveling with the camera.
+The shutter button is threaded, and I usually use a soft trigger with it.
+The shutter can also be locked by twisting it to the little red “L” sign on the body, which is good when you are traveling with the camera.

-The aperture is set on the left-hand dial next to the lens, and you can set the aperture from f3,5 to f32 and since this camera has a slow maximum shutter speed, you will need to stop down a lot usually.
+The aperture is set on the left-hand dial next to the lens, and you can set the aperture from f/3.5 to f/32.
+Since this camera has a slow maximum shutter speed, you will usually need to stop down a lot.

-The shutter speed is set by the dial on the right and you can select a shutter speed between 1 to 1/500 sec.
-Not a very fast max shutter speed so if you are shooting with ISO 400 or pushing beyond that, then you will need some ND filters or you will have to stop down the lens a bit.
+The shutter speed is set by the dial on the right, and you can select a shutter speed between 1 and 1/500 sec.
+It’s not a very fast maximum shutter speed, so if you are shooting with ISO 400 or pushing beyond that, you will need some ND filters or you will have to stop down the lens a bit.

-The ISO or ASA is set on the side of the camera, the ISO can be set from 16 to 400, so that means you cannot really push film while using the camera’s meter.
+The ISO or ASA is set on the side of the camera, and the ISO can be set from 16 to 400.
+This means you cannot really push film while using the camera’s meter.
 If you want to push the film, then you will have to meter the scene manually.

 The viewfinder is the heart of any camera, and this camera’s viewfinder is completely different from any SLR or rangefinder camera that you have used before.
-Firstly the viewing screen is really big, but there is no mirror to flip the image that you are viewing so it can be confusing in the beginning as when you move the camera to the left, the image shifts to the right, or vice-a-versa.
-This does take some time to get used to but it is also really fun to use because the image that you see is huge.
+Firstly, the viewing screen is really big, but there is no mirror to flip the image you are viewing, so it can be confusing in the beginning.
+When you move the camera to the left, the image shifts to the right, and vice versa.
+This does take some time to get used to, but it is also really fun to use because the image you see is huge.
 The viewing screen is clear and bright, but I am told that the Rolleiflex screens are brighter.
-The viewing screen can be replaced though, with a newer, and brighter screen if you desire but I was more than happy with the default screen.
+The viewing screen can be replaced, though, with a newer, brighter screen if you desire, but I was more than happy with the default screen.

-If this is your first step into medium format film photography, getting used to the limited depth of field is difficult and making sure your focus is accurate is a critical step.
-There is a magnifying loop that is attached to the view screen and it helps a lot.
+If this is your first step into medium format film photography, getting used to the limited depth of field is difficult, and making sure your focus is accurate is a critical step.
+There is a magnifying loop attached to the view screen, and it helps a lot.
 I use the magnifying loop all the time to confirm that I have the correct focus.
 But working like this does slow you down.
-If you want to shoot faster then you can try some zone focusing and shooting with the action finder that is built into the camera.
+If you want to shoot faster, then you can try some zone focusing and shooting with the action finder that is built into the camera.

 With the action finder, you look through the small hole at the back and frame through the large hole in the front.
-This is really not easy to use and people who shot like this in the past, they have my deepest respect because it is really tough to do well.
-The only other problem with focusing on this camera is a parallax error because you are viewing the scene from the top lens and the bottom lens is the shooting lens, so the closer the object that you are shooting is to the camera, the more parallax errors you can get.
+This is really not easy to use, and people who shot like this in the past have my deepest respect because it is really tough to do well.
+The only other problem with focusing on this camera is parallax error.
+You are viewing the scene from the top lens and the bottom lens is the shooting lens, so the closer the object is to the camera, the more parallax errors you can get.

 Loading film in the camera is really easy and does not take too long.
-At the bottom of the camera is the circular dial.
-Turn the dial to the O symbol and the real body plate of the camera will pop open.
+At the bottom of the camera is a circular dial.
+Turn the dial to the “O” symbol, and the rear body plate of the camera will pop open.

 The inside of the camera is really simple.
-You have the pressure plate at the back, and two film spoils to load the film into.
-The film is always loaded at the bottom film spoil and feed to the top one.
+You have the pressure plate at the back, and two film spools to load the film into.
+The film is always loaded at the bottom film spool and fed to the top one.

 .

-The pressure plate can be switched from 120 to 220 film but I recommend just leaving the film plate set to 12 exposures for 120 film.
-There is not a lot of 220 films available so just leave it alone.
+The pressure plate can be switched from 120 to 220 film, but I recommend just leaving the film plate set to 12 exposures for 120 film.
+There is not a lot of 220 film available, so just leave it alone.
 If you set it to 24 exposures, you will have problems with the sharpness of the film as the plate will put different pressure on your film.

-Loading film is really easy, you insert the film into the bottom of the camera by pulling out the film spool knob and twisting it to keep it open, Insert the film into the film spool and twist the knob to again to lock the film spool into place.
+Loading film is really easy.
+You insert the film into the bottom of the camera by pulling out the film spool knob and twisting it to keep it open.
+Insert the film into the film spool and twist the knob again to lock the film spool into place.

 Pull the film up across the camera and start to feed it into the empty film spool at the top of the camera.